FAQ A to Z

 What do I need to do to become a University web maintainer?

-If you are a University staff member or student, or have visitor access to the University website, the Head of your area, or the current website maintainer, can to notify Online Media by email that you require access to maintain the site, citing the site name and your LDAP userID.
+If you are a University staff member or student, or have visitor access to the University website, the Head of your area, or the current website maintainer, can to notify the Web Team by email that you require access to maintain the site, citing the site name and your LDAP userID.

 Can I work on my website from outside the University